21 Computer Science (CS) CV Examples For 2026

 What makes a good computer scientist CV?

-A standout computer scientist CV clearly, concisely, and compellingly presents your technical and professional qualifications.
+A standout computer scientist resume clearly, concisely, and compellingly presents your technical and professional qualifications.
 It highlights problem-solving skills, programming proficiency, and ability to work on real-world projects.

-It should also demonstrate how those skills have been applied through practical work experience, such as placements, research, or projects.
-Lastly, it should be well-organised, easy to read, and tailored to the specific job you’re applying for.
+It should also demonstrate how those skills have been applied through hands-on work experience, such as internships, research, or projects.
+Lastly, it should be well-organized, easy to read, and tailored to the specific job you’re applying for.
 Such a document has a high chance of impressing recruiters.

 What is included in a computer science CV?